Deep Learning for Constrained Utility Maximisation: The Deep Controlled 2BSDE Method for the Markovian Case

 \subsection{The Deep Controlled 2BSDE Method}

+Now we have set up the new problem (\ref{2BSDE})-(\ref{maxHam}), we look to solve it with machine learning techniques in the spirit of \cite{beck2017machine} (the algorithm presented therein is named the ``Deep 2BSDE'' method, thus inspiring our adapted Deep Controlled 2BSDE method).
+The trick here is to simulate all processes in the forward direction, introducing new variables $v^0_0 \in \R$ and $z^0_0 \in \R^d$, then moving forward through a discretisation $(t_i)_{i=0}^N$ of $[0,T]$.
+We furthermore set $\Gamma$ to be a neural network that at each time $t_i$ takes the $i$th state position, denoted by $X_i$, as input since we are approximating $D_{xx} u(t,X(t))$ with this process.
+The control process $\alpha$ is also a neural network, taking in the same state $X_i$ as input at time step $t_i$, which means that we are searching for a Markovian control.

 Before describing the algorithms used to solve this problem in detail, we first look at what we mean by a neural network.
+We give a brief outline here, see for example \cite{anthony2009neural} for an exposition.
 Suppose we wish to approximate a function $ \phi \colon \R^p \to \R^q$ for some $p,q \in \N$.
 We use the following algorithm to construct the approximating function.
-We take several elements of $\R^p$, say a batch of size $k \in \N$.
-For our purposes, $k$ represents how many Brownian paths we generate, and $p=d$ represents a space vector in $\R^d$.
-We also have a predetermined amount of `layers' $L \in \N$ and `hidden nodes' $\ell \in \N$.
-Suppose we have a matrix $X \in \R^{k \times p}$ as our input.
-Set $N_0 = X$, then for $i = 1 , \ldots , L$, perform the update

-where $M_1 \in \R^{p \times \ell}$, $M_j \in \R^{\ell \times \ell}$ for $j>1$, $v_i \in \R^{1\times \ell}$, and $\ind_{k,1}$ is a $k \times 1$ matrix of ones, chosen such that $v_i$ is added to each vector in the batch.
-The function $h \colon \R^{k \times \ell} \to \R^{k \times \ell}$ applies the non-linear (or activation) function $x \mapsto \max(x,0)$ element-wise, called a rectified linear unit (ReLU) activation function.
-The choice of this function for this scheme is rather arbitrary, as there seems to be no clear preferred function here.
-A comparison of popular activation functions in provided in Section \ref{method}.
-This non-polynomial mapping is essential in ensuring the density of these networks within the space of continuous functions \cite{leshno1993multilayer}.
-Finally, we output
+This neural network has a predetermined amount of `layers' $L \in \N$ and `hidden nodes' $\ell \in \N$.
+We call these the hyper-parameters of the network in the sequel.